-- 129. Children and young people can now continue to engage in all drama, music, PE and dance activity in schools, indoors and outdoors. - 130.
+- 128. Children and young people can continue to engage in all drama, music, PE and dance activity in schools, indoors and outdoors. - 129.
 Safety mitigations should continue to apply in relevant settings where these activities are taking place (e.g. good ventilation, enhanced hygiene, etc.).

-People in the highest risk group (previously those on the shielding list) (updated December 2021 with minor edits)
+People in the highest risk group (previously those on the shielding list) (updated January 2022)

-- 131. This guidance applies to those who are at the highest clinical risk from coronavirus.
+- 130. This guidance applies to those who are at the highest clinical risk from coronavirus.